Mass General Brigham Ventures

 Seed Round in 2023

-FireCyte Therapeutics is focused on developing innovative treatments for progressive neurodegenerative eye diseases by targeting the roles of microglia and neuroinflammation.
-The company utilizes novel protein constructs designed to interact with both microglia and neurons, aiming to reduce harmful neuroinflammatory processes while promoting neuroprotection.
-This approach addresses significant unmet medical needs in conditions such as glaucoma and age-related macular degeneration, providing healthcare professionals with new therapeutic options for managing these challenging diseases.
+FireCyte Therapeutics is a biotechnology company dedicated to developing innovative treatments for progressive neurodegenerative eye diseases by targeting microglia and neuroinflammation.
+The company focuses on novel protein constructs designed to engage both microglia and neurons, aiming to mitigate harmful neuroinflammatory processes while promoting neuroprotection.
+Their therapeutic strategies are specifically tailored to address critical unmet needs in conditions such as glaucoma and age-related macular degeneration.
+Through its research and development efforts, FireCyte Therapeutics seeks to advance the understanding and treatment of neurodegenerative diseases affecting vision, ultimately improving patient outcomes.

 InStride Health